 Secondly, it gave new life to my interest in making adventure games (oh, if only @RonGilbert released the TWP Engine…).
 But this will remain on the side until we finish the dubbing project.

 And… well, it made me meet @Ema and @ZakPhoenixMcKracken.
 It was the first time in ten years that I met someone I only knew online, so it made me feel young again.
-Looking forward to meet other forumers too :smiley:
+Looking forward to meet other forumers too

 I can second this: Especially after reading the development blog I would love to develop an own adventure game engine.
 I definitely need more spare time!
-(Maybe we should work together :wink: )
+(Maybe we should work together )

 And I have never spent so much time talking to complete strangers before.
-And after a year, I’m still hanging out here… so
+And after a year, I’m still hanging out here… so y’all, you guys and gals!

 (some more than others -you know who you are- but let’s not get OT)